ooichman/portcheck/README.md

   * INTERVAL_TIME - the number of seconds before spearedge will check the new Pod IP Address (Default : 10)
   * DST_NAMESPACE - the Namespace name on which the portcheck pod will be deployed (Need to setup the role an rolebinding accordingly)
   * POD_IMAGE - the the portcheck pod image to use when deploying the POD (this option is very useful for disconnected environments)

+### Connected environment

+For a Connected Environment you can use the portcheck tool directly (with a deamonset deployment) or you can use it with spearedge which allows you to set one which host the Pod will be created and run the test from.

 #### Steps

 The first step is to clone the git repository :